Battle of Loos: I Corps

 At 6.30 simultaneously with the Divisions of IV Corps the 9th (Scottish) Division made for Fosse 8 and the Hohenzollern Redoubt.
 On the extreme left the fire from the rise at Auchy La Bassee enfiladed the advance, and the 28th Brigade had desperate fighting.
 They pushed beyond the Vermelles-La Bassee railway, and took the first line of the German trenches.
 The position was too precarious to hold and slowly during the day the Lowlanders were driven back.
 The 26th Highland Brigade had more success with the Hohenzollern Redoubt.
 Saps had been run up to within a short distance of it and the artillery bombardment had played havoc with the interior of the redoubt.
 It was captured in a costly success and the 5th Battalion (Cameron Highlander Regiment) and the 7th Battalion (Seaforth Highlanders Regiment), with the 8th Battalion (Black Watch Regiment) in support, captured Fosse 8 against determined resistance.
 They had to advance over a perfectly bare, shell-swept piece of ground; the machine guns on the Fosse caused many casualties; and, owing to the hold-up of the advance on their left, their flank was in the air.
 The 27th Brigade was brought up, and was employed to clear the maze of trenches and cottages to the east of Fosse 8.
 By noon this section of the British line had driven forward in a broad salient, capturing the chief works of the defenders.
 Fosse 8 was cleared but not occupied in strength, and all the land between it and Haisnes was filled with isolated small forts and sections of trenches still held by German machine guns.

 On the right of the 9th (Scottish) Division the 7th Division had made good progress.
 With no Fosse or redoubt to hold them back, they swept forward across the first German position.
 They reached the western side of the Quarries, where a sector of the German second line, strongly posted, held up that part of the advance.
 Their van entered the village of St Elie, and then pushed northwards, and by ten o'clock in the forenoon had actually reached the village of Haisnes.
 Had the advance been made in greater strength it might, have caught between two fires the Germans still clinging to the eastern skirts of Fosse 8 and the Holhenzollern redoubt.
 As it was, the extreme ground won could not be maintained.
 The hold on Haisnes slackened, and by midday the line of the 7th Division ran from the western end of St Elie to the west side of the Quarries, and so north to the right of the 9th Division east of the Hohenzollern redoubt.
-The British held a trench line at the Quarries looking across to the German position on the other side, while between them at the bottom of the hole lied a German howitzer battery, which they could not get near enough to destroy or the enemy to use.
+The British held a trench line at the Quarries looking across to the German position on the other side, while between them at the bottom of the hole lay a German howitzer battery, which they could not get near enough to destroy or prevent the enemy using.